pbs-assess/gfsynopsis/README.md

 4. Wait for a very long time for all the data to download, all the models to fit, and all the plots to generate (maybe a few hours if starting from scratch).

 5. On Unix, open a Terminal window, `cd` to the `gfsynopsis/report/report/` folder, and run `make` (after installing `latexmk`, perhaps with `homebrew`).
-Alternatively, or if not on Unix, install `latexmk` and run the following in R after changing the working directory to the `gfsynopsis/report/report/` folder:
+Alternatively, or if not on Unix, run the following in R after changing the working directory to the `gfsynopsis/report/report/` folder:

 ```r
 knitr::knit("pbs-gf-synopsis.Rnw")
 ```

-On a command line outside of R:
+Then install `latexmk` and on a command line outside of R:

 ```sh
 latexmk -pdf pbs-gf-synopsis.tex
 ```

-If you don't have `latexmk`, then run:
+Or, if you don't have `latexmk` installed, then run:

 ```sh
 pdflatex pbs-gf-synopsis.tex